syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer.md

    Also, you are provided iOS packages as zip file.
 It contains Framework library of the controls and samples.

    N> Syncfusion has removed Classic products(ASP.NET and ASP.NET MVC), Silverlight, and LightSwitch Silverlight platforms from the Syncfusion Enterprise edition setup and providing them as individual platform setup alone from the 2015 Vol 4 release(v13.4.0.53).
-Also we have removed Android, Windows Phone and Universal 8.1 from Syncfusion Enterprise edition setup and providing individual platform setup from the 2016 Vol 3 release(v14.3.0.49).
+We have removed Android, Windows Phone and Universal 8.1 from Syncfusion Enterprise edition setup and providing individual platform setup from the 2016 Vol 3 release(v14.3.0.49).
+Also we have removed the WinRT platform from the Syncfusion Enterprise edition setup from 2016 2016 Vol 4 release(v14.4.0.15).

 ## Step-by-Step Installation